ellenbell/FasTE/README.md

 l <- '[cleaned_denovo_TE_lib.fasta]'  #set name of .lib file

 ```
-The RM_TRIPS script may now be run through sequentially and a .csv file of parsed RepeatMasker outputs will be produced in the specified output directory <br />
+The RM_TRIPS script may now be run through sequentially and a .csv file of parsed RepeatMasker outputs will be produced in the specified output directory. <br />

 For a more detailed description of RM_TRIPS output go to...